 The estimated future costs associated with the View Smart Building Platform contracts are a critical estimate when determining timing and amount of revenue recognition.
 Such costs are primarily related to the future cost to manufacture and source the smart glass IGUs and CSS components, future subcontractor costs associated with the fabrication, unitization and installation of the framing of the IGUs, future subcontractor costs to install the completed smart glass windows and CSS components, and future personnel costs associated with construction management.
-The costs to manufacture the smart glass IGUs are based on future production costs for IGUs, which take into consideration our expectations regarding future reductions in the total cost due to planned cost savings, as well as fixed cost absorption as production increases.
+The costs to manufacture the smart glass IGUs are based on future production costs for IGUs, which take into consideration the Company's expectations regarding future reductions in the total cost due to planned cost savings, as well as fixed cost absorption as production increases.
 In addition, the impacts of delays of the contract, change orders and supply chain issues may impact the total future costs incurred for each project.
 Actual total costs incurred to date are subject to review by the customer or one of its representatives, which assists management in validating these actual costs used in the determination of timing and amount of revenue recognition.

-If actual costs differ substantially from our estimates, revisions to the estimated loss associated with the project is recognized in the period incurred and could also result in changes to the estimated contract loss accrual.
-The total change in estimated costs from initial estimates was not material for the year ended December 31, 2021 or the three and nine months ended September 30, 2022.
+If actual costs differ substantially from the Company's estimates, revisions to the estimated loss associated with the project is recognized in the period incurred and could also result in changes to the estimated contract loss accrual.
+The total change in estimated costs from initial estimates was not material for the year ended December 31, 2021.
 There were no Smart Building Platform contracts during the years ended December 31, 2020 and 2019.
-If there were a 10% change in future estimated costs for all Smart Building Platform contracts as of September 30, 2022, the impact to Cost of revenue would be approximately \$3.3 million.
+If there were a 10% change in future estimated costs for all Smart Building Platform contracts as of December 31, 2021, the impact to Cost of revenue would be approximately \$6.5 million.